roman-milk/roman-milk.github.io/jane-is-trained-to-submit.md

  'Yes, mistress, honestly mistress,' Jane reassured her mistress.

  Elizabeth wasn't reassured at all.
 She looked closely at the woman, recognising that she told the truth.
 She had assumed father had met her at some singles club, and they were playing a game.
 This meant it must be true, that he bought her in an auction.
 This was an awesome idea, yet difficult to accept.
 She decided to change tack, to cure the unsettling ideas crowding her mind.
 She would need time to understand how this could happen to someone.
-Report_Story #2